Business Association Chemistry Pharma Life Sciences

 - Theramex

-It should be noted that the vast majority of companies have maintained their individual disclosure rates at a high level or have been able to clearly improve them, which is gratifying in view of the effort involved.
-Few companies have achieved consent rates of less than 80% in relation to professionals.
-The Code Secretariat is reaching out on an individual basis to the listed companies to support them in raising their consent rates and thus further strengthen the positive development of the transparency initiative since its inception.
+It should be noted that the vast majority of companies have maintained their individual disclosure rates at a high level or have been able to improve them further, which is gratifying in view of the effort involved.
+Only a few companies achieved consent rates of less than 80% in relation to healthcare professionals.
+The Code Secretariat is reaching out on an individual basis to the listed companies to support them in raising their consent rates and thus further strengthening the positive development of the transparency initiative since its inception.

 Further information on the subject: